Twisted Knots and the Perturbed Alexander Invariant: Stabilization of the Alexander polynomial

-where $I_m$ denotes the $m$-by-$m$ identity matrix.
-Thus, as in the previous proof, it suffices to show the sequence of matrices $\{\psi'(\Omega_n^t)\}$ stabilizes positively to a matrix of rational functions.
-Since the reduced Burau representation can be obtained from the unreduced Burau representation by a change of basis, the result follows from Lemma \ref{lem:stab_cont} and Proposition \ref{thm:twist_stab}. \end{proof}

-The first proof of Proposition \ref{prop:alex} shows how to easily calculate the limit $\lim_{t \to \infty} \Delta_{K_t}$ for any coherently oriented, twisted family of knots.
-(The second proof gives a calculation method as well, but requires a braid representation of $K_0$ which is compatible with the twisting.)
-To aid computation we introduce the notion of an {\em infinite twist vertex}, which will be useful in Section \ref{sec:rho} as well.
+Both proofs of \Cref{lem:alex} show how to easily calculate the limit $\lim_{t \to \infty} \Delta_{K_t}$ for any coherently oriented, twisted family of knots.
+To further aid computation we introduce the notion of an {\em infinite twist vertex}, which will be useful in Section \ref{sec:rho} as well.

 \begin{defn} An {\em infinite twist vertex with in-degree $n$}, $n \geq 2$, is a vertex drawn in the plane with $n$ adjacent incoming edges, temporarily labeled $s_1, \dots, s_n$ from left to right, and $n$ adjacent outgoing edges labeled $t_1, \dots, t_n$.
 This vertex, together with its $2n$ edges, is interpreted as a Markov chain (or part of a larger tangle Markov chain) via the following transition function rules for all $1 \leq i,j \leq n$: